6 elements for online success

 - Social media

-If you don’t have a marketing strategy — or the confidence to create one — a talented designer can help you.
-The best designers can even point out flaws in your thinking, and help prevent costly marketing mistakes.
+If you don’t currently have a marketing strategy — or the confidence to create one — a talented designer can help you.
+The best designers can even point out flaws in your thinking, and help prevent expensive marketing mistakes.

 To be clear, just about anybody can build you a website.
+You could even do it yourself.
 But building an online profit center instead of a sinkhole is a different enterprise entirely.
-In terms of cost, $500 may get you an online brochure, $5,000 will get you closer to a business tool.
+In terms of cost, $1,000 may get you an online brochure, $5,000 will get you closer to a business tool.